-Don’t miss the lighting of the world’s most famous Christmas tree, which takes place in Trafalgar Square in December.
+Don’t miss the lighting of the world’s most famous Christmas tree, which takes place in Trafalgar Square on 6 December 2018 at 6pm.
 The 25-metre high tree is a gift from the people of Norway to London, in thanks for Britain’s support in World War II.
-This historic tradition has happened every year since 1947, and signals the countdown to Christmas in London.
+This historic tradition has happened every year since 1947 and signals the countdown to Christmas in London.

 Find out more at www.london.gov.uk/events